lemanbinokay/api/README.md

 # A Restful API for Reference Interval Estimation in Metagenome Data
-With the help of the API, the reference intervals of the functional abundance of the gut microbiota can be estimated across multiple metabolic pathways.
+The Reference Interval Estimation API allows you to estimate the reference intervals of the functional abundance of gut microbiota across multiple metabolic pathways.
+This API provides various endpoints to interact with the data and obtain reference interval estimates.
+Below are the details for installation and usage of the API.

 ## Installation: